-The ongoing global COVID-19 pandemic and its synonymous uncertainty has forced many businesses to change their working practices, utilising technology to facilitate working remotely.
-Changes to firewalls, spinning up new VPNs and using additional cloud services increase your online exposure and risk.
+The ongoing global COVID-19 pandemic and its synonymous uncertainty have forced many businesses to change their working practices, utilizing technology to facilitate working remotely.
+Changes to firewalls, spinning up new VPNs, and using additional cloud services increase your online exposure and risk.
 It's therefore imperative that you have complete visibility of your attack surface as it grows and evolves.

 Larger organizations are becoming increasingly aware of the importance of good cyber-hygiene, but as a result, the smaller ones are increasingly becoming the targets for attacks - particularly those that are experiencing growth and are still developing their security plans.
 According to Microsoft (2019), 43% of cyber attacks target small businesses, so a robust security strategy is vital.
 Is your security program prepared to adapt as your digital environments grow?

 Here are our 5 tips to scale your security: